elanlavie/CommunalBathrooms/README.md

 Which got me thinking...

-"What's the likelihood of at least one bathroom being free as a function of number of people and bathrooms in a house?"
+What's the likelihood of at least one bathroom being free as a function of number of people and bathrooms in a house during "rush hour" traffic? 💩🚗 ;)

 My mathematician and coding-wizard friend Oliver Evans was game to figure it out and this notebook is the result!